DjangoGirls/tutorial/domain/README.md

 ![](images/5.png)

-And fill it like this:
+And fill it in with the following details:
 - Hostname: www
 - Type: CNAME
 - Value: your domain from Heroku (for example djangogirls.herokuapp.com)